Category: Staff

 Mira Oreck

-Holding an undergraduate degree in sociology and women’s studies from McGill University and a Master’s in urban policy from The New School in New York City, Mira’s expertise and vision have been instrumental in shaping the foundation.
+Her approach to leadership is grounded by an undergraduate degree in sociology and women’s studies from McGill University and a master’s degree in urban policy from The New School in New York City.

 • Christine Robertson